Effective Haskell

 - Creating Inductively Defined Data Structures

-- Building A Calculator
+- Building a Calculator

-- Functions as Data Types
+- Functions as Values

-- Creating Types Aliases
+- Creating Type Aliases

 - Summary